RolandJuno/Lisa-ProFile-Image-Tools/README.md

 - These tools will not work on any other type of disk image from a Lisa other than MacWorks.
 - Mac disk images have 512 byte blocks.
 MacWorks disk image have 532 byte blocks.
-- Mac disk images are in consecutive order.
-MacWorks disk images are inteleaved 5:1.
+- Mac disk image blocks are in consecutive order.
+MacWorks disk image blocks are inteleaved 5:1.
 - MacWorks disk images have a several boot blocks that occupy the first 201,728 bytes (394 blocks).
 - All header/tag bytes/page labels (the 20 bytes of additional data a ProFile stores) are converted to all zeros except the last digit which is the XOR checksum of the block.